micharbet/CLE/doc/Modules.md

 ## Module types

-Following modules are available in CLE
+Following modules are available in CLE:
 - _mod-*_ this code is executed upon each CLE session startup Those modules may implement new bash functions, replace original CLE functions and alter variables.
-- _cle-*_ scripts provides enhanced functionality to `cle` command Modules of this kind resides in the folder but are called on demand and only through command `cle` Good example is 'cle-mod'.
+- _cle-*_ contain scripts provides enhanced functionality to `cle` command Modules of this kind resides in the folder but are called on demand and only through command `cle` Good example is 'cle-mod'.
 This module contains code for working with modules itself, like adding, removing, etc. When you